justHungryMan/vision-transformer-tf/README.md

 # Model weights

 Since this is personal project, it is hard to train with large datasets like imagenet21k.
 For a pretrain model with good performance, see the [official repo](https://github.com/google-research/vision_transformer).
-But if you really need it, contact me.
+But if you really need it, contact to me.

 # Install dependencies